DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-08-20-user-personas.md

 Viewing Publish exclusively as an administrator made it harder for the team to experience the service from the perspective of our users.
 For example:

 - with approximately 2000 providers it’s often an hard to find the appropriate organisation for testing a specific scenario
-- our users often have complex relationships across multiple organisations which we can’t visualise as an admin user
+- our users often have complex relationships across multiple organisations which we cannot visualise as an admin user

 ## Test accounts